j1sk1ss/pcConomy.PC/README.md

 # pcConomy.PC
 Minecraft plugin that realise market economy for Potolot Craft.

-This plugin works with XConomy, Vault and Citizens API on 1.16.5 ver. of Minecraft Saving all data completes to plugin location
+This plugin works with XConomy, Vault and Citizens API on 1.16.5 ver. of Minecraft \n Saving all data completes to plugin location

 P.S.
 Road-map list: